t3n/helm-charts/external-service/README.md

 # External-Service

-This Chart bootstraps a external-service Deployment, which allows you to easily use external services inside your cluster
+This Chart allows you to use external services inside your Kubernetes Cluster

 ## Configuration